 I suffered from social anxiety since puberty.
 As an adult, I took an anti-anxiety drug for seven years.
 I now regret taking it for so long, and I want to promote ways to overcome anxiety without drugs.

-A teacher with a master's degree in special education explains why inclusion is not enough.
-She urges parents to demand concrete services that will make a huge difference in their children's lives.
+A teacher with a master's degree in special education and a son with autism explains why full inclusion is not enough.
+She urges parents to demand concrete services for their kids: direct instruction as well as speech and occupational therapy.

 From calling you the wrong name to pointing out imperfections in your appearance, find out how bitchy bosses make you feel inferior.
 Their calculated moves are used to make them feel more powerful and you feel weak and self-conscious.
 But, once you spot their maneuvers, you can counteract them!